skovy/skovy.dev/content/blog/code-splitting-with-webpack-typescript-react/index.md

 ```

 > Keep in mind that the defaults for `splitChunks` differs in production versus
-> development mode so if profiling make sure to run in production mode.
+> development mode so when profiling make sure to run in production mode.

 ### Tree Shaking